gurlalbhullarz/-pagerank-web-crawler/README.md

 It crawls web pages, stores link relationships in a database, computes PageRank scores using an iterative algorithm, and visualizes the web structure as an interactive graph.

+This project helped me connect Python programming with real-world concepts in web development and algorithms.
+I hope this project can also serve as a learning guide for others who want to explore crawling, graph structures, and data visualization.

 This is an **educational project** focused on understanding how search engines work internally.

 ---